Communication in distributed software development: Virtual Reality

 Virtual Reality has gained increased interest over the years.
-It has grew from an industry of 129 million USD in 2015 to over 1 billion USD by the end of 2016.
+It has grown from an industry of 129 million USD in 2015 to over 1 billion USD by the end of 2016.
 It is estimated that the industry will reach 4.6 billion USD by the end of 2018.

 The content exchanged during the act of communication is merely the interpretations of the situations in which the actors are involved.
 The latter, in turn, depend on the context.
 The motivation for using virtual reality as a communication tool is based on the premise that one's perception of context is proportional to the sensorial information available.

 In a virtual reality communication setup, each of its participants is under sensorial immersion.
 This improves the perception of the context in which the actor is in, which in turn improves the communication experience itself.

 Even though the concept is not recent, the technology only started to be significantly developed as of 2010.

 AltspaceVR is an example of a virtual reality platform which was recently used as a communication tool.